 - Recording by Employees Acting in a Professional Capacity

 1. Recording by Service-users Acting in a Personal Capacity

 This part of the chapter deals with recording of meetings/conversations by individual service-users, in their capacity as private individuals.

 Advances in technology (such as smartphones) have made the recording of meetings and other conversations with professionals much more easily available to individual service-users.
 This may be simply because they wish to have a verbatim record of the conversation/meeting to refer back to, or because they have difficulties in following or recalling conversations.
 They may, however, seek to use the recording for other purposes such as admission into evidence in family court proceedings, or even for wider broadcast.

 This may arise in the context of private law or public law proceedings, and may involve recording of conversations between parents, between parents and social workers, foster carers, etc, or recording of conversations between parents and children.
 One parent may be trying to use it, for example, to justify their assertions regarding contact with the other parent.

-Whilst the recording itself may well be legitimate, there may be restrictions on its use.
+Aside from the legitimacy of the recording itself, there may be restrictions on its use.

 If a party seeks to admit such material into court proceedings, then it is at the discretion of the court whether to allow this or not.
 Such evidence will only be admitted if it is relevant to the issues in the case and not, for example, in furtherance of a personal grievance by a parent against a social worker.